nhh/na-newsformat/README.md

 ``src`` contains all source files.
 The goal is, to provide an abstraction layer on top of the drafjs lib.
 Additionally we must transform the generated html to a valid newsformat.

+## Releases

+This library is getting releases as ES5 and ES3 build, for both supporting browser and typescript.

 ## Commands & Scripts